 How and when do I repay my student loan?

-Part-time courses – you’ll be due to start repaying the April four years after the start of your course, or the April after you finish or leave your course, whichever comes first, but only if you’re earning over the repayment threshold.
+Part-time courses – you’ll be due to start repaying the April four years after the start of your course, or the month of April after you finish or leave your course, whichever comes first, but only if you’re earning over the repayment threshold.

 What about a Postgraduate Master’s Loan or Postgraduate Doctoral Loan?